Trump Says Putin Told Him Again There Was No Election Meddling, Putin Says Trump Never Even Raised The Topic

 — CBS News (@CBSNews) November 11, 2017

-But The Hill reports that Putin’s office insisted that “President Trump and Russian President Vladimir Putin did not discuss alleged election meddling on Saturday.”
+But The Hill reported that Putin’s office insisted that “President Trump and Russian President Vladimir Putin did not discuss alleged election meddling on Saturday.”

 Putin’s press secretary Dmitri Pesko, when asked by a journalist if the Russian president discussed U.S. election meddling during his meeting with Trump, seemed to flat-out deny the American President’s version of the conversations.